 Even when a latent variable model is correctly specified, the model is identified, and the sample size is in the thousands or tens of thousands of cases, the sample may still very often lack information about some of its parameters.
-In the literature on MTMM models, this phenomenon has often been noted under such descriptions as 'nonconvergence', 'empirical underidentification', 'inadmissible estimates', and 'parameter instability'.
-This chapter has investigated deficient-rank Jacobians as the common cause for these ails.
+In the literature on MTMM models, this phenomenon has often been noted under such descriptions as "nonconvergence", "empirical underidentification", "inadmissible estimates", and "parameter instability".
+This paper has investigated deficient-rank Jacobians as the common cause for these ails.
 Using the reduced-group split-ballot multitrait-multimethod model as a use case, we have demonstrated how rank deficiencies can be found and investigated using a computer algebra system.